flancian/garden/Enough Brahmin.md

 I say: enough.

 Enough of your self-importance at the expense of others.
-Enough of your lack of compassion.
+Enough of your relative lack of compassion.

-Enough of
+You know you